borttrob/blog/blog/_posts/embed-svg-in-v-btn.md

 ---
-title: How to embed a SVG in vuetify's v-btn?
+title: How to embed a SVG in Vuetify's v-btn?
 date: 2020-11-21
 published: true
 tags: ['Vuetify','Vue', 'SVG']